Tachyonic AdS/QCD, Determining the Strong Running Coupling and \beta-function in both UV and IR Regions of AdS Space: Review of Holograhic QCD

-where $R$ is the AdS radius.
-The metric is invariant under scale changes in the fifth dimensional variable $z\,\rightarrow\,\tilde{\lambda} z$ and the spacetime variable $x^{\mu}\,\rightarrow\,\tilde{\lambda} x^{\mu}$.
-The $z$ coordinate acts like a scaling variable in the Minkowski space.
-Different values of $z$ correspond to a different measure of {$4$-momentum} for which the hadron can be studied \cite{ads-beta-f}.
-Some well known functions that are introduced to break the $\text{AdS}_5$ space are; dilaton profiles {$e^{\pm\phi_d(z)}$, {with $\phi_d(z)$ the dilaton field}, \cite{dilaton-profile,dilaton-profile1} or a warp factor $e^{A(z)}$, where $A(z)$ is any suitable function, commonly, logarithmic functions are used i.e., $A(z)\,\sim\,\log(z)$.} Whichever function is chosen to distort the $\text{AdS}_5$ space leads to \textit{confinement} in uniquely different form \cite{H-quark-p-ads}.
-A more successful form of this study has been achieved through LF Holographic mapping to classical gravity when the $\text{AdS}_5$ space is modified by a positive-sign dilaton background.
-These changes induce an analytically \textit{color confinement} leading to nonperturbative AdS/QCD running coupling, $\alpha^{AdS}_s(Q^2)$.
-It is important to note that the understanding of running coupling for pQCD is limited to short distances or high $Q^2$ regimes.
-In a similar sense, the AdS/QCD with positive dilaton background is based on long-distance interactions and a small $Q^2$ regime \cite{ads-beta-f}.
+A particularly successful realization of this holographic approach is obtained by modifying the AdS$_5$ background with a positive-sign dilaton field, $\Phi(z) = +\kappa^2 z^2$.
+This profile leads to linear Regge trajectories, a confining potential, and a hadronic spectrum in excellent agreement with experimental data \cite{Brodsky1,ads-beta-f,dilaton-profile}.
+These changes induce an analytical \textit{color confinement}, leading to a nonperturbative AdS/QCD running coupling, $\alpha^{AdS}_s(Q^2)$.
+It is important to note that the understanding of the running coupling for pQCD is limited to short distances or high $Q^2$ regimes.
+In a similar sense, AdS/QCD with a positive dilaton background is based on long-distance interactions and the small $Q^2$ regime \cite{ads-beta-f}.